-WASHINGTON — The US Senate was poised Wednesday to approve a major nuclear arms pact with Russia, handing US President Barack Obama a huge victory on his top foreign policy priority.
+WASHINGTON — The US Senate was poised to approve a nuclear arms pact with Russia on Wednesday, handing President Barack Obama a huge victory on his top foreign policy priority.

-Passage of the New START treaty appeared assured after 11 Republicans joined Democrats in a vote Tuesday to end debate on the pact.
-That signaled that Obama should have the two-thirds majority he needs when the Senate votes on final approval later Wednesday.
+Passage of the New START treaty appeared assured after 11 Republicans joined Democrats in a 67-28 procedural vote Tuesday to end debate on the pact.
+That signaled that Obama should have the two-thirds majority he needs when the Senate votes on final approval of the treaty Wednesday.